-The Trumpet Honeysuckle Vine is an evergreen vine that features trumpet shaped flowers that bloom from spring to fall.
-The flowers are coral to red in color and they become trimmed with yellow and gold.
-Hummingbirds are especially attracted to the flowers of this vine, and other birds are attracted to the red and black berries that the vine produces in the fall.
-This vine does excellent in the sunlight and partial shade and it is drought tolerant.
+The Trumpet Honeysuckle Vine is an evergreen vine that features trumpet-shaped flowers that bloom from spring to fall.
+The flowers are coral to red, and they become trimmed with yellow and gold.
+Hummingbirds are especially attracted to the flowers of this vine, and other birds are invited to the red and black berries that the vine produces in the fall.
+This vine does excellent in the sunlight and partial shade, and it is drought tolerant.

 Then there is the Graham Thomas Honeysuckle vine.
 This variety is a deciduous twining vine that produces white flowers that eventually turn yellow as they age.
 The flowers will bloom in spring and show their colors through the fall.
-The Pink Lemonade Honeysuckle vine known as the Goldflame.
-This vine blooms fully in the spring and it continues all the way into the fall.
-The flowers that this vine produce are tubular in shape, and they are pink with a creamy yellow inside which makes them very attractive to hummingbirds and butterflies.
-The Pink Lemonade Honeysuckle vine is mostly used as an ornamental vine that grows very rapidly along trellises and fences.
-This vine does well in the sun and partial shade and it prefers moist, well drained soils.
+The Pink Lemonade Honeysuckle vine is known as the Goldflame.
+This vine blooms thoroughly in the spring, and it continues all the way into the fall.
+The flowers that this vine produce are tubular, and they are pink with a creamy yellow inside which makes them very attractive to hummingbirds and butterflies.
+The Pink Lemonade Honeysuckle vine is mostly used as an ornamental vine that overgrows along trellises and fences.
+This vine does well in the sun and partial shade, and it prefers moist, well-drained soils.

-The final variety is the Japanese Honeysuckle Vine, this vine grows very quickly.
+The final variety is the Japanese Honeysuckle Vine; this vine proliferates.
 It can spread quickly and is considered an extremely invasive plant.
-The Japanese Honeysuckle Vine produces very extremely fragrant creamy yellow and sometimes purple tinged flowers.
+The Japanese Honeysuckle Vine produces very extremely fragrant creamy yellow and sometimes purple-tinged flowers.